A Glug of Oil

 Filling for steak and kidney pie in a pie dish.

-Once the filling is cooked, you can transfer the mixture to a 0.7-litre pie dish.
+Once the filling is cooked, you can transfer the mixture to a pie dish.

-Cover with pastry, and make a small hole in the top to allow steam to escape, so it cooks properly.
-Then into the oven.
+Cover with pastry, and make a small hole in the top to allow steam to escape so that it cooks properly.
+Then put it into the oven.

 Steak and kidney pie ready for the oven.